Mintao919/myChaste/README.md

 If you clone this repository, you should make sure to rename the template_project folder with your project name and run the 'setup_project.py' script to avoid conflicts if you have multiple projects.

 Altenatively: change the project names within Cmakelists.txt and choose the suitable modules for compiled this project, and add the test into teh ContinuousTestPack.

+Add TestCommandLineVertexMeshTutorial.hpp with two parameters as argument along with a simple .sh file based on Jack's files.
+The Commandline relavent files have been sucessfully run.

+The next step: change time step sizes for running simulations

+Then running simulations to collect data within python file, connected with GP stuffs.